 At the International Youth Conditioning Association, we stand behind all our products, and they are backed by a 100% Satisfaction Guarantee!

-If for any reason you aren’t completely satisfied with your investment, simply email us to let us know, and we’ll happily refund your entire purchase.
+If for any reason you aren’t completely satisfied with your investment, simply email us within 60 days to let us know, and we’ll happily refund your entire purchase.

 It’s that simple!
-We know this certification will be life changing for you and will help you transform the lives of thousands of athletes over the course of your career.
+We know this certificate will be life changing for you and will help you transform the lives of thousands of athletes over the course of your career.

 Become a Certified High School Strength & Conditioning Specialist!

 Frequently Asked Questions